-The strongest tropical storm in decades has brought destruction to the lives of more than a million people
+The strongest tropical storm in decades brought destruction to the lives of more than a million people

 The crisis in brief